EllaBrands/stanDev/Developer-Tricks.md

 Note: this is a page of useful tricks for developers.
-This list is unstructured, but may change format in the future.

 ## Mac

 ### Git completion